'The Shallows' For Lovers of Shark Movies

-I had to include Flavio Labiano in this section as well as the writers because his work in this film left me awestruck.
+I had to include Flavio Labiano in this section as well as the writers.
+Falvio's work in this film left me awestruck.
 I found it breathtaking and immediately wanted to know what else he had done.
-Nothing I have seen.
-He works on mainly Spanish pieces.
-If you have heard of Dead Space (1990), Non-Stop (2012) or Kidnap (2014) he worked on those too.
+He works on mainly Spanish pieces so if you have heard of Dead Space (1990), Non-Stop (2012) or Kidnap (2014) he worked on those too.

-Anthony Jawsinky is a screen writer who practically only writes thriller and horror themed things.
-He has worked on many movies which are listed in the table below.
-Unfortunately for me, I hadn’t seen very many of them – so I can’t comment on whether his other stuff may have been up my alley as well.
-I can say that his break-through came from directing The Machinist (2004) though, and he also worked on Vanishing on 7th Street (2010) which, the latter, I have seen and it’s right up there among movies I love and have actually watched that one a few times.
+Anthony Jawsinky is a screenwriter who practically only writes thriller and horror themed things.
+He has worked on many movies listed in the table below.
+His breakthrough came from directing The Machinist (2004.)
+He also worked on Vanishing on 7th Street (2010) which, the latter, I have seen and it’s right up there among movies I love and watched a few times.
 I have also seen Kristy (2014) and it, if anything, is a great story.

 An interview from Onwriting.com quoted this about the writer:

 His new film, THE SHALLOWS (Columbia Pictures; Opens June 24, 2016), is

 “unequivocally the best shark movie since JAWS” according to Indiewire.
 The film is a gripping thriller in which a surfer (Blake Lively) finds herself stranded on a rock 200 yards from a secluded beach as she is hunted by a great white shark.

 Anthony Jaswinsky - A List Of Things He Has Worked On

 A movie about a woman and a cult